Daniel2193/PSVR_JoyCon_VR_Bridge/README.md

 - Resetting the Joycon orientation (Yaw Axis) sometimes not work as supposed

     -> Easy Fix: Aling your Joycon to the rotation you see in VR and press Reset again

+    -> If this doesnt work just restart the FreePieIO_Module.exe

 # Setup